Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: Introduction

-where $1\leq r \in \N$ and we identify $\ReLU = \ReLU^1$.
+where $r \in \{1,2\}$ and we identify $\ReLU = \ReLU^1$.
 Whenever we make generic statements valid for all these activations, or when the choice of activation $\rho$ is clear from the context, we write $\Realiz(\Phi)$.
-Vector-valued realization maps shall be denoted by a boldface symbol, i.e. $\boldsymbol{{\mathcal R}}(\Phi)$. \emph{All NNs considered in this work are fully connected, feedforward NNs}.
+All NNs in this work are feedforward NNs.